bxparks/AceRoutine/README.md

     * the `CoroutineScheduler` consumes only 2 bytes (8-bit) or 4 bytes (32-bit)
       no matter how many coroutines are active
 * extremely fast context switching
-    * ~7 microseconds on a 16 MHz ATmega328P
+    * ~6 microseconds on a 16 MHz ATmega328P
-    * ~0.8 microseconds on Teensy 3.2 (depending on compiler settings)
+    * 1.1-2.0 microseconds on Teensy 3.2 (depending on compiler settings)
+    * ~1.7 microseconds on a ESP8266
     * ~0.5 microseconds on a ESP32
 * uses "computed goto" feature of GCC to avoid the [Duff's Device](https://en.wikipedia.org/wiki/Duff%27s_device) hack